SynVar

 Output

-Results are returned as a list of genomic variants (defined by chromosome, position, reference allele and alternate allele), along with their corresponding cDNA (transcript-based) and protein variants, grouped by genes and isoforms.
-The output is in XML format.
-The main elements are the following:
+Results are returned as a list of genomic variants, along with their corresponding cDNA (transcript-based) and protein variants, grouped by genes and isoforms.
+The output content depends on the mode parameter:

 Programmatic access